kavehzare98/Folder-Cleanup-Utility/README.md

 ## A. Problem statement

-1. <ins>**Disorganization:**<ins>

-Over time, files in a folder can become disorganized, making it difficult for users to locate specific files quickly.
+1. **Disorganization:** Over time, files in a folder can become disorganized, making it difficult for users to locate specific files quickly.
 This software helps maintain a tidy folder structure by categorizing files according to their types.

 2. **Time-consuming manual organization:** Manually sorting files into different folders based on their types can be a time-consuming task, especially when dealing with a large number of files.
 The software automates this process, saving users time and effort.